security-assignments/security-assignments.github.io/_labs/lab_hashing_and_symmetric_encryption.md

     and the key is `security`

     Create the ciphertext using columnar transposition (demonstrated in class).
 Remove spaces from the plaintext.
-    Pad the message so that there is an even block of characters, meaning that each column will have the same number of characters.
-    One way to do this is to pad the block by repeating the message a character at a time until the block is complete.
-Or, you can fill out the block with random letters from the alphabet.
-Show your result.

     You may use [an online columnar transposition calculator](https://crypto.interactive-maths.com/columnar-transposition-cipher.html) to check your work.

     {{ know_this_warning }}